omekina/database/README.md

 # Plory's database

 Trying to create something like SQL just for fun. :) I'm trying to optimize everything from the start, so new updates might not come right away.<br />
-This is still just a development version and should not be used in production
+This is still just a development version and should not be used in production!

 ## Table file structure